studiohyperset/pdo_snowflake/README.md

 3. Rewrite your master with latest tag version
     `git merge upstream/main`
 4. Sync changes to retrieve the new data.
 Remove any binarie from repo.
+5. Remove `.github` to avoid tests
-5. Commit and push to main
+6. Commit and push to main